cedadev/jasmin-workshop/exercises/ex00/README.md

 Let's get started...

-(Click the arrow symbols to expand the sets of instructions in each case)

 ## 1. Common instructions: extracting credentials

+(Click the arrow to expand the set of instructions)

 <details>
    <summary id="extracting">Extracting the credentials sent to your registered email</summary>